codatio/codat-docs/blog/241004-deprecation-rules-service.md

 ---
-title: "2025-01-10: Deprecation of rules service (legacy webhooks)"
+title: "2025-01-10: Deprecation of legacy webhooks"
 date: "2024-10-04"
 tags: ["Deprecation"]
 authors: dcoplowe
 ---

-On **January 10, 2025**, we will deprecate our legacy rule service following the release of our new webhooks service released earlier this year and [new webhook event types](/updates/241004-new-webhook-event-types) released on October 4, 2024.
+On **January 10, 2025**, we will deprecate our legacy rule-based webhooks service following the release of our new [webhooks service](/updates/240306-new-webhook-service-released) and [webhook event types](/updates/241004-new-webhook-event-types).

 <!--truncate-->

-The new service offers:
+Here's what our new webhooks service provides:

 ⚙️ **Smart retries**: We automatically retry missed events and failed webhook deliveries, ensuring your crucial messages reach their destination without hassle.